 Residents of Germiston and surrounding areas who are are keen to recycle their polystyrene and other plastics, can contact Mike Bills of Remade Recycling on (011) 873 6545, or drop off their clean, dry recyclables at No 18 James Bright Avenue, Driehoek.

 The Tutu desk is a simple, portable and robust school desk made from recycled high impact polystyrene that a child can place on their lap, whether they are sitting on the floor or on a chair.
 It creates a dedicated ‘work zone’ and stable writing platform.
 Each desk is designed to last the lifetime of the child at school, and falls under the patronage of Archbishop Desmond Dudu.
-The PSPC is proud to be part of this project via WESSA (Wildlife Education Schools of South Africa) and its network of Eco-Schools who are also collecting yoghurt tubs that are recycled into the lapdesks.
+The PSPC is proud to be part of this project via WESSA (Wildlife and Environment Society of South Africa) and its network of Eco-Schools who are also collecting yoghurt tubs that are recycled into the lapdesks.

 The hugely successful and popular “Breadtags for Wheelchairs” project is currently in its 6th year and has already touched hundreds of lives around the country.
 By collecting breadtags made from high impact polystyrene, schools and organisations can “purchase” wheelchairs for people who need them, but are unable to afford it due to financial difficulties.